JurgenR/aioslsk/docs/source/SOULSEEK.rst

 User adding another user:

-1. Send: :ref:`PrivateRoomAddUser` : with room name and user name
+1. Send: :ref:`PrivateRoomGrantMembership` : with room name and user name
 2. Receive:

-   * :ref:`PrivateRoomAddUser` : with room name and user name
+   * :ref:`PrivateRoomGrantMembership` : with room name and user name
    * Server message: User <user_name> is now a member of room <room_name>

 The added user:

 1. Receive:

-   * :ref:`PrivateRoomAddUser` : with room name and user name
+   * :ref:`PrivateRoomGrantMembership` : with room name and user name
-   * :ref:`PrivateRoomAdded` : with room name
+   * :ref:`PrivateRoomMembershipGranted` : with room name
    * :ref:`RoomList`
    * :ref:`PrivateRoomUsers` : users of the room (excluding the owner?)
    * :ref:`PrivateRoomOperators`